 Their study has been reported in the Advanced Materials Technologies journal.

-In this study, the researchers created a bioresonator that consists of a magnetically coupled reader and sensor with high Q factor, and thus, increased sensitivity to biochemical changes.
+In this study, the researchers created a bioresonator that consists of a magnetically coupled reader and sensor with a high Q factor, and thus, increased sensitivity to biochemical changes.
 The sensor and reader both include an inductor (L) and capacitor (C) that are known to be parallel-connected to a resistor (R).

 In the sensor, the resistor is a chemical sensor called a “chemiresistor” that converts biochemical signals into changes in resistance.
 The chemiresistor contains an enzymatic electrode with an immobilized enzyme.

-Minute biochemical changes at the enzymatic electrode (in response to changes in the levels of biomolecules such as blood sugar or lactate) are therefore converted into electrical signals by the sensor, and then amplified at the reader.
+Minute biochemical changes at the enzymatic electrode (in response to changes in the levels of biomolecules such as blood sugar or lactate) are therefore converted into electrical signals by the sensor and then amplified at the reader.

 We modeled the characteristics of the PT-symmetric wireless sensing system by using an eigenvalue solution and input impedance, and experimentally demonstrated the sensitivity enhancement at/near the exceptional point by using parallel inductance–capacitance–resistance (LCR) resonators.